RobertoPrevato/K8sStudies/docs/kind/postgresql.md

    clicking the right mouse button on _Servers_ in the top left corner of the page, then `Register > Server…`.
-2. Insert the same parameters we used for the `psql` command in Docker: `postgres` for username and database, `docker` password (the same used when starting the Docker container for the local environment, and the IP of the Docker container like described above).
+2. Insert the same parameters we used for the `psql` command in Docker: `postgres` for username and database, and the password used when starting the Docker container for the local environment, and the IP of the Docker container like described above.

 ![pgAdmin server dialog](/K8sStudies/img/pgadmin-server-dialog.png)